fdfoneill/forwantofanail/forwantofanail/api/design_doc.md

 This version assumes:

 * Single army per commander
-* One active action at a time
+* One in-progress action at a time (with queued follow-on actions allowed)
 * No combat resolution yet
 * Combined “dashboard” view endpoint